top of page

 (IRCA)

-"Solids, Sepias, and Minks are TRUE Ragdolls!"
+"Solids, Sepias, and Minks are CHERUBIM Ragdolls!"

 Slide Show, above, from 2022 TICA Project Meow Cat Show in Brentwood, NY .